Liverpool

 Metropolitan Cathedral

-Metropolitan Cathedral is Liverpool’s Roman Catholic Cathedral.
-It is located high on a hill in the city at the end of Hope Street, which in its line runs from the Anglican Liverpool Cathedral.
+The Metropolitan Cathedral is Liverpool’s Roman Catholic cathedral.
+It stands high in the landscape at the end of Hope Street, which in its line starts from the Anglican cathedral, Liverpool Cathedral.

 Royal Liver Building

-The 90-meter/295-foot-tall Royal Liver Building is one of Liverpool’s landmarks and considered by many to be the most beautiful building on Pier Head and in the city.
-It was the seat of the Royal Liver Group.
+The 90 meter high Royal Liver Building is one of Liverpool’s landmarks and considered by many to be the most beautiful building on the Pier Head and in the city.
+The building was completed in 1911 according to Walter Aubrey Thomas’ drawings and built as headquarters for the Royal Liver Group.

 Chinatown, Liverpool